-Then in fall of 1988 the Chicago Catholic School Superintendent introduced a comprehensive evaluation process to school administrators.53 Each archdiocesan Catholic elementary school is required to participate in this evaluation before 1994 (The Chicago Catholic, 27 January 1989).
+Then in fall of 1988 the Chicago Catholic School Superintendent introduced a comprehensive evaluation process to school administrators.
+Each archdiocesan Catholic elementary school is required to participate in this evaluation before 1994 (The Chicago Catholic, 27 January 1989).

 The effort and resources going into these evaluative processes make visible the archdiocesan commitment to the provision of quality Catholic education.
-These processes also seem to be designed, however, to assure the Catholic population that parochial schools--even those in the inner city--are legitimate and worthy of their support.
-Involving
+These processes also seem to be designed, however, to assure the Catholic population that parochial schools-even those in the inner city-are legitimate and worthy of their support.
+Involving normally exceeding 20-25 percent more than the Archdiocesan average cost per pupil.
+In addition, those parishes without a Catholic school where the population in the religious education program exceeds 800 students should consider the feasibility and advisability of opening a parish or regional school ("Criteria for Parish Planning and Evaluation Within the Archdiocese of Chicago," January 15, 1987).

-53In this evaluation, the Office of Catholic Education facilitates a self-study process aimed at promoting continued excellence and utilizing the Criteria for Excellent Catholic Schools which the Office developed.
+facilitates a self-study process aimed at promoting continued excellence and utilizing the Criteria for Excellent Catholic Schools which the Office developed.
 A committee of representatives from the faculty, the pastoral staff, the home/school association, the school board, and parent volunteers is asked to identify strengths and weaknesses of current school practices, materials, physical plant and outreach efforts.
 A visiting team then spends three days at the school, responding to the self-study, making recommendations, and recommending archdiocesan certification for the school.